AIvaluateXR: An Evaluation Framework for on-Device AI in XR with Benchmarking Results

-\dk{In terms of memory consumption, significant variations were observed across different models.
+In terms of memory consumption, significant variations were observed across different models.
 Generally, larger models consumed more memory.
 Interestingly, each of the five model series displayed distinct memory consumption trends.
 Some smaller models from one series consumed more memory than larger models from another series.
-For instance, $m_2$ (with size 1.36 GB) consumes less memory than $m_6$ (with size 1.32 GB), highlighting the model-dependent nature of memory consumption (see~\cref{fig:Memory_plot}).}
+For instance, $m_2$ (with size 1.36 GB) consumes less memory than $m_6$ (with size 1.32 GB), highlighting the model-dependent nature of memory consumption (see~\cref{fig:Memory_plot}).

-\dk{Battery consumption did not show significant differences across devices, although the \gls{avp} exhibited slightly higher battery life loss, with an average battery depletion of up to $10.1\%$ (with GPU) and $12.6\%$ (with CPU) over 10 minutes.
+Battery consumption did not show significant differences across devices, although the \gls{avp} exhibited slightly higher battery life loss, with an average battery depletion of up to $10.1\%$ (with GPU) and $12.6\%$ (with CPU) over 10 minutes.
 In contrast, the Vivo X100 Pro performed the best, with only a $2.5\%$ loss, while the Magic Leap 2 demonstrated good battery efficiency with an $8.5\%$ loss.
-The Meta Quest 3 consumed an average of $9.7\%$ over the same duration.}
+The Meta Quest 3 consumed an average of $9.7\%$ over the same duration.

-\dk{With 3D Pareto Optimality, we found \gls{avp} leading overall, \gls{ml2} demonstrating high consistency and stability, \gls{vivo} being slower but still consistent in performance, and \gls{mq3} ranking lowest across all aspects.
+With 3D Pareto Optimality, we found \gls{avp} leading overall, \gls{ml2} demonstrating high consistency and stability, \gls{vivo} being slower but still consistent in performance, and \gls{mq3} ranking lowest across all aspects.
 Among the models, $m_3$, and $m_5$ performed particularly well, with smaller models generally exhibiting better results.
 In contrast, models from the LLaMA-2 and Mistral-7B series were the slowest.
 We have analyzed the performance of an on-device LLM using 57 queries from an interactive application dataset.